-Pin# Name Description 1 IN Supply Voltage.
-The MP28255 operates from a +4.5V to +21V input rail.
+Pin # Name Description 1 IN Supply Voltage.
+The MP28252 operates from a +4.5V to +21V input rail.
 C1 is needed to decouple the input rail.
-Use wide PCB traces and multiple vias to make the connection.
-2,3,4,5 SW Switch Output.
-Use wide PCB traces and multiple vias to make the connection.
+Use wide PCB trace to make the connection.
+2, 3, 4, 5 SW Switch Output.
+Use wide PCB trace to make the connection.
 6 BST Bootstrap.
 A capacitor connected between SW and BS pins is required to form a floating supply across the high-side switch driver.
 7 EN/SYNC EN=1 to enable the chip.
 External clock can be applied to EN pin for changing switching frequency.
 For automatic start-up, connect EN pin to VIN by proper EN resistor divider as Figure 2 shows.
 8 FB Feedback.
-An external resistor divider from the output to GND, tapped to the FE pin, sets the output voltage.
-To prevent current limit run away during a short circui fault condition the frequency fold-back comparator lowers the oscillator frequency when the FB voltage is below 500mV.
-9 PG Power Good Output, the output of this pin is open drain.
-Power good threshold is 90% low to high and 70% high to low of regulation value.
-10, SS Soft-Start control input.
-SS controls the soft-start period.
-Connect a capacitor from SS to Gnd to set the soft-start period.
-11 VCC Bias Supply.
-Decouple with 0.1μF~0.22μF cap.
-And the capacitance should be no more than 0.22μF.
-12,13 GND System Ground.
+An external resistor divider from the output to GND, tapped to the Fipin, sets the output voltage.
+To prevent current limit run away during a sho circuit fault condition the frequency fold-back comparator lowers the oscillator frequency when the FB voltage is below 500mV.
+9 PG Power Good Output.
+The output of this pin is low if the output voltage is 15% than the normal value; otherwise it is an open drain.
+10 VCC Bias Supply.
+Decouple with $0.1\mu F\sim 0.22\mu F$ cap.
+And the capacitance should be no more than $0.22\mu F$ 11, 12, 13, 14 GND System Ground.
 This pin is the reference ground of the regulated output voltage.
 For this reason care must be taken in PCB layout.
-14 AGND Signal Ground.
-AGND is not internally connected to System Ground, make sure AGND connected to system Ground in PCB layout.
-Exposed Pad No Internal Connection.
-It is recommended to connect exposed pad to GND plane for optimal thermal performance.
+Suggested to be connected to GND with copper and vias.
+Exposed Pad Exposed pad has no internal electrical connection, and make sure exposed pais connected to GND through a large copper area in PCB layout.